python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/010_Beginnings.md

 - We recommend that you create a directory for each exercise number to keep things organized.
 This is especially helpful when you reach the exercises that use Embedded Python Blocks, as they generate helper files.

+### Common pitfalls of GNU Radio Companion (GRC):

+- When using the "save" dialog in the Ubuntu GNOME desktop environment, it's easy to accidentally search instead of typing the file name.
+  - Solution: Click in the file name field before typing a file name.
+- When you are searching for blocks, there are odd behaviors if you have a block selected.
+  - Solution: Be extra careful to deselect blocks before searching.
+  - Solution (alternate): always press Ctrl+F before typing.
+- When editing the "Properties" of a block (Access these by double-clicking or right-clicking the block):
+  - When you scroll, you may accidentally scroll above the arrow of a drop-down menu, which changes the contents.
+    - Solution: Scroll with your cursor on the left side of the window.
+- The `Apply` button is buggy: it will sometimes NOT apply the changes, such as if you use it twice in a row.
+  - Solution: Don't use the "Apply" button.
+Press "Ok" instead.

 ### Tutorial:

 - Go to [this tutorial page at GNUradio.org](https://wiki.gnuradio.org/index.php?title=Tutorials) (https://wiki.gnuradio.org/index.php?title=Tutorials).